 Once you have been provisionally admitted to a Master's programme, you will need to meet all outstanding conditions, including the completion of your Bachelor's studies and submitting your test scores and certified documents, before starting your studies.
 Check the information in your acceptance letter for details about the submission of these documents and any deadlines you need to meet.

-You can also check to see which documents you still need to upload or send at your Personal Page:
+You can also check to see which documents you still need to upload or send at your Personal Service Page: